Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The Developers create their own Sprint Backlog, reflecting all work that i required to meet the Definition of Done.
 - [ ] The Developers are collaboratively selecting their own work during the Sprint
 - [x] The Developers invite external stakeholders to the Sprint Planning tosk them how to turn a Product Backlog item into an Increment via a complete and detailed Sprint Backlog
-- [x] The Developers are working within the boundaries of their organizations functional description and nicely handing off work from analyst to developer to tester to integration
+- [x] The Developers are working within the boundaries of their organizations functional description and nicely handing off work from analyst to Developer to tester to integration

 **[⬆ Back to Top](#table-of-contents)**